 Compare Top Social Trading Brokers

-Follow the most profitable traders to make money when they do.
+Automatically copy other traders to mirror their positions and portfolios.
 Use our comparison tables to compare FCA regulated social trading brokers in the UK.

 What is social trading?